 For each area, the guidance sets out early learning goals broken down into easily achievable stepping stones.
 These goals state what it is expected that children will know and be able to do by the end of the reception year of their education.

-September 2019 is oversubscribed, but you are more than welcome to still register.
+Even if we are oversubscribed, you are more than welcome to still register.

 £7.20 per hour for children who are not yet eligible for Government funding.

 Additional £0.80 per session, to cover the cost of snack.
 If your child attends full days you will be charged £1.60.
 This is a voluntary payment, but if you do not want to pay it, you must provide a snack for your child.